 How does it work? idk; every time I touch it I break things because there are

-thousands of moving parts in a modern computer’s networking system.
+thousands of moving parts in a modern computer’s networking system and they all have abstruse up names.

 There are a million firewall configuration apps for Linux,